Tolt Hill in Tolt MacDonald Park by Ames Lake via Carnation / 托爾特山丘

 Tolt Hill Summit Plus Exit

 Clouds persisted as we strolled south and soon passed South Road.
 Then we turned left onto Tour de Stump at the first trail fork and continued.
-Right after the first switchback, we walked over the indistinct summit due to logging.
+Right after the first switchback, we stepped over the indistinct summit due to logging.

 Suspension bridge over Snoqualmie River